Stanford Medicine

 Our program's primary focus is on the art of game design, encompassing critical aspects such as storytelling, character development, plot construction, and the creation of engaging gameplay.
 You will have the opportunity to learn from leaders in these fields, including accomplished physicians and creative professionals.

-As the program reaches its conclusion, you will be able to showcase your accomplishments at a virtual symposium, presenting your video game design.
+As the program reaches its conclusion, you will be able to showcase your accomplishments at a symposium, presenting your video game design.

 No prior experience in health or game design is required, as we encourage a diverse range of participants from various backgrounds, both within the sciences and the arts.
 By the end of the program, you will have not only created a meaningful game design but also gained a deeper understanding of medical science.
 This unique program leverages the resources of our institution to help you forge lasting connections within a community of like-minded, dedicated learners.